WiGram/udacity_capstone/README.md

 # Background
 The data provided consists of a main, denormalised immigration data table, and supporting tables that hold data on airports, world temperature, and demographics in US cities, respectively.
 We are tasked to build an ETL pipeline that extracts this data from SAS and CSV files, normalise that data, perform quality controls on it, and then load it into a set of dimensional and fact tables for future querying.

+# Source Files
+The data used in this project resides in S3 and is separated into log (event) and metasong data.
+The logs on user activity (events) on the app are stored in one directory of JSON files, and metadata on the songs in their app is stored in a separate directory of JSON files.
+Please see header "Table diagram" for the content of the log and song data tables.

+- I94 Immigration Data: This data comes from the US National Tourism and Trade Office and is stored in a .sas7bdat-file.
+- World Temperature Data: This dataset came from Kaggle.
+This data resides in a .csv-file.
+You can read more about it here.
+- U.S. City Demographic Data: This data comes from OpenSoft.
+This data resides in a .csv-file.
+You can read more about it here.
+- Airport Code Table: This is a simple table of airport codes and corresponding cities.
+This data resides in a .csv-file.
+It comes from here.

 # Data model
 The data model covers sourcing data from local files and normalising it by structuring the data into a star schema.
 At present, the data from the respective tables do not seem to be relatable, so we will get four data models, 1 for the immigration data that gets normalised, and three for the remaining source tables.